HakumenNC/docker-schemacrawler-reporting/README.md

 ### Fantastic Elastic

-* Deploy the Elastic World (in case if we want the all stack on local environnement else use the `ek.yml` file)
+* Deploy the Elastic World (in case if we want the all stack on local environnement else use the `ek.yml` file, without Logstashs so)

 ```sh
 docker-compose --project-name schemacrawler-elk -f elk.yml up -d